danrounds/What-s-That-Chord-Doing/js/musicLogic/README.md

 carefully manage these data, our display component would be completely screwed up.

-The heart of the module is the `chordGetter` module, and its `init` and `getChord` methods.
+The heart of the module is the `chordGetter` object, and its `init` and `getChord` methods.
 Everything else is subordinate methods or subordinate datatypes.